Resident Handbook

 Resources: PWL AUP Links to https://service.purdue.edu/TDClient/32/Purdue/KB/

-Residents are expected to attend and participate in all administratively coordinated roommate meetings.
+Residents are expected to attend and participate in all administratively-coordinated roommate meetings.
 Respect should be shown for HRE staff negotiating agreements before, during, and after the process.
-Residents who do not attend meetings about roommate agreements as coordinated by staff will be found to be in violation of Failure to Comply and also risk all penalties associated with that violation including removal from housing.
+Residents who do not attend or appropriately participate in meetings about roommate agreements as coordinated by staff will be found to be in violation of the Failure to Comply Policy and risk all penalties associated with that violation including removal from housing.
 Residents are not permitted to designate someone to speak on their behalf or attend a meeting virtually.

-Roommates who fail to attend or do not participate for the entire meeting will be subject to the results of that meeting even if not present.
+Roommates who fail to attend or do not participate for the duration of the meeting will be subject to the results of that meeting even if not present.
 Individuals who do not live in the room, outside of HRE staff, are not permitted to participate in any way in the Roommate Agreement conversation.
-Failure to sign an agreement under these circumstances does not remove their responsibility to conditions outlined in the agreement.
+Failure to sign an agreement under these circumstances does not remove a resident’s responsibility to conditions outlined in the agreement.

 Roommate agreements are amended every time a new person moves into a shared space.
 Residents are expected to revisit their agreement with staff whenever a new person moves in or there is a conflict regarding the roommate agreement.